 - Other forms of confinement like house arrest.

-The penalties for drug-related charges are determined by several factors: the substance, the amount of the substance in question, the activity the person was engaged in, and their prior encounters with law enforcement.5,6 Those repeatedly committing serious crimes with large amounts of dangerous drugs are more likely to receive harsher penalties.4-6
+Penalties for drug-related charges are determined by several factors: the substance, the amount of the substance in question, the activity the person was engaged in, and any prior encounters with law enforcement.5,6 Those repeatedly committing serious crimes with large amounts of dangerous drugs are more likely to receive harsher penalties.4-6

 Drug Enforcement Schedules